kubestellar/kubestellar/test/scale-infra/INSTRUCTIONS.md

     ansible-playbook create-ec2.yaml -e "cluster_name=wec region=us-east-2 vpc_name=<aws-iam-user> aws_key_name=mykey wecs_hosting_instances=1 instance_type=t2.xlarge archt=x86_64 ec2_image='<your-aws-ami>"
     ```

-    Use the flag `--wecs_hosting_instances` to specify the number of ec2 instances to be created to host WEC kind clusters.
+    Use the variable `wecs_hosting_instances` to specify the number of ec2 instances to be created to host WEC kind clusters.

     Upon completion of the script's execution, an Ansible inventory file containing the IP addresses of the ec2 WEC hosting instances will be generated in the present directory at `.data/hosts_wec`.